-Vacation rentals can put you in places that hotels just can’t.
+Vacation rentals can put you in accommodations that hotels just can’t.
 For a unique experience, there’s simply no other way to travel.
-We use Airbnb, but also frequently use VRBO.
-They have different listings so we like to check both.
+We prefer Airbnb, hands-down.

 6. Try checking with the hotel directly to see if a better rate is available.
 Also be on the lookout for best rate guarantee options.

 This gets tricky.
 Hotels may promise OTA’s (online travel agencies like Booking and Expedia) that they won’t undercut the prices shown there.
 In order to get around that, hotels sometimes require that you create a login so that you can obtain “insider” prices.
 We’ve found this to be highly successful.
 You can sometimes get a cancellable rate from the hotel for the same price as a non-cancellable rate through an OTA.
 Or even a better room at the same price.
 Give it a try and let us know how it works.
 Recently we were able to get a rate 30% cheaper by booking direct and pre-paying for a minimum number of nights.

 Try asking for a corner room.
 They normally have more square footage and are quieter too.